multiformats/haskell-multibase/README.md

       multiEncode :: String -> Data.ByteString.ByteString -> Bool ->  Data.ByteString.ByteString

-      -- takes a base encoding and a byteString and returns the encoded byteString with its base prefix -- Bool is the padding flag (works only for bases for which padding is standardized)
+      -- takes a base encoding and a byteString and returns the encoded byteString with its base prefix -- Bool is the padding flag (makes a difference only for bases for which padding is standardized)

       decodeByteString :: Data.ByteString.ByteString -> Data.ByteString.ByteString